markusdemedeiros/lucid/README.md

 - Proof of concept also has a framework that allowes for 1. pure functions to be written that turn sound samples into data, and 2. pure functions to be written that turn data into animation frames.
 The entire effect system is complete.
 - We can render a test video which proves that it's possible to write actual frames from an audio source, so the project is viable.

+The test pipeline reads data from `data/test_data.flac` and outputs a video `data/output.mp4` created by reading every frame of the audio file and putting out a static frame for every image.
+Examining the output anumation, you can see the zoomed in Haskell logo resizing itself in response to audio samples.
+We've signifigantly slown down the test animation so that this is visible.

+furthermore, our proof of concept demonstrates that conduits are a viable strategy to eliminating side effects from the design of data filters.

 Replace this with a description of your proof-of-concept.
 This may be as short as a few paragraphs, or it may be longer.
 It should **definitely** take less than 4 minutes to read carefully and thoroughly, though working through and running the code may take an extra 4 minutes.
 (Your guidance and links should make it easy for us to work through the code.)